-Don’t you have any fancy ingredients in your pantry but you are craving for something sweet so badly?
-Give this simple Turkish Halva Recipe a try.
-You only need 6 ingredients and a little time for this thick and creamy dessert.
+You don't have any fancy ingredients in your pantry but you are craving something sweet so badly?
+Give this simple Turkish Halva Recipe (un helvasi) a try.
+You only need 4 ingredients (butter, flour, sugar and water) and a little time for this thick and creamy dessert.

-In Turkish cuisine, there are two types of halva that you can make at home.
-One of them is Semolina Halva and the other is Flour Halva.
-Both of them are mostly served at funerals, but also known as a family dessert.
+Both irmik helvasi and un helvasi are mostly served at funerals, but also known as a family dessert.
 They are grandmother type of desserts, so either of them is a staple at family gatherings.
 My grandma was really good at making this simple dessert and it always reminds me of her.
-So I’d like to share this halva recipe in memoriam of my dear grandma.
+So I'd like to share this helva recipe in memoriam of my dear grandma.

 Prepare the syrup first.
 Combine sugar and water in a pan and bring it to boil.
 Let it simmer for a few minutes and then remove from the heat.